vasic-digital/SDK/README.md

 # Boba for Android SDK

-Boba for Android SDK
+Boba for Android SDK: Develop IPC extension applications for the `Boba for Android` project or your own.
+SDK provides mechanism for application extensibility through the development of IPC app extensions.

+## IPC SDK Protocol

+The communication protocol is described [here](Android/Documentation/Protocol/Protocol.md).

 ## Current state of the project

-The current and progress is documented [here](Android/Work/Current.md).
+The current state of the SDK and development progress is documented [here](Android/Documentation/Work/Current.md).